 Be An ANGEL in Disguise

 A-N-G-E-L is simply a transliteration of the exact Greek letters.
 In English lingo, it actually means ‘messenger’.
-Hey, while you’re wheeling in your own bins off the street curb, why not take in the elderly neighbour’s bin for them?
-Or pick up that bit of paper in the roadway or in the workplace or home.
+Hey, while you’re wheeling in your own bins off the street curb, why not take in the neighbor’s bin for them?
+Or pick up that bit of paper on the roadway or in the workplace or at home.
+Clean the toilet.
+Wash the dishes.
+Vacuum the floor.
 Someone’s got to pick it up.
-Why not you?
+Become the servant of Christ.

 ‘For as the rain comes down and the snow from heaven and does not return back to the heavens but waters the earth and makes it bring forth a flower that it may give seed to the sower and bread to the eater’.